crate/crate-tutorials/docs/containers/kubernetes/kubernetes.rst

           # It defines the container to run in each pod.
           containers:
           - name: crate
-            # Use the CrateDB 4.2.4 Docker image.
+            # Use the CrateDB 5.0.3 Docker image.
-            image: crate:4.2.4
+            image: crate: 5.0.3
             # Pass in configuration to CrateDB via command-line options.
             # We are setting the name of the node's explicitly, which is
             # needed to determine the initial master nodes.
 These are set to